dmbarbour/glas/docs/GlasDesign.md

 ### Provenance Tracking

 I'm very interested in automatic provenance tracking, i.e. such that we can robustly trace a value to its contributing sources.
 I still don't have a good idea about how to approach this without huge overheads.

-## Change Proposals

-### Bitstring Operators?
-Removal Accepted.

-Each node in a bitstring has one or zero outbound edges, each labeled 0 or 1, forming a string such as `01100101` to represent a byte.
-Initially, I defined list ops for bitstrings, blen, bjoin, bsplit.
-Additionally, a few bitwise ops, e.g. bmax is bitwise-or, bmin is bitwise-and, bneg negates each bit, and beq is a negated bitwise-exclusive-or.
-Seven ops total.

-However, in practice I almost never want these operators.
-The conventional uses of bitwise ops are for representing, observing, and manipulating flags, or possibly bit-banging for cryptography.
-In Glas systems, flags are instead represented as a record of labels, one label per flag.
-The list ops aren't very useful since I still need to construct or process bitstrings using loops.
-Cryptography needs acceleration anyways.

-### Simplifying Arithmetic?
-Accepted.

-Originally the arithmetic operators will preserve sizes of bitstring inputs, i.e. producing sum and carry or product and overflow.
-If we multiply a 16-bit number by a 32-bit number, then product is 16 bits and overflow is 32 bits.
-If we add an 8-bit number to a 32-bit number, sum is 8 bits and carry is 32 bits.
-If we divide  32-bit by 16-bit, the quotient is 32-bit and remainder is 16-bits.
-Subtraction was a weird exception, perhaps should have reduced smaller number to zero and reduce the other equally.

-In theory, this might simplify static allocation of memory.
-But I found it too awkward to be dealing with arbitrary boundaries on numbers within Glas, especially in context of list 'len' not having a fixed width.
-I've decided to use variable-sized numbers by default, and leave fixed-width arithmetic to acceleration of abstract CPUs.

-I'm interested in removing arithmetic operators entirely, leave this to user-defined code and accelerators.

-### Eliminating List Operators?
-Accepted.

-Instead of list operators as primitives, use accelerators.
-Make this a default example for accelerators while we're at it.
-This also enables elimination of arithmetic ops.

-### Eliminating Arithmetic Operators?
-Accepted.

-Let's use accelerators for these, too.

-This leaves the primitive data manipulations as get, put, and del - all very simple to comprehend and implement.

-### Reorder 'put'?
-Accepted.

-Prior order of 'put' arguments was `Record Value Label -- Record`.
-Now is `Value Record Label -- Record`.
-This significantly reduces the amount of dip and swap operations required for common patterns using 'put'.